bio-projects/GAD/README.md

 # GAD

-a python script for extracting genome features from GTF/GFF3
+a Python script for extracting genome features from GTF/GFF3

 # INSTALLATION